philip-shen/note_python/SrvClient/README.md

     # if it is long-lived
 ```

+## how to create a UDP server that will listen on multiple ports
 * [how to create a UDP server that will listen on multiple ports in Mar 28, 2016](https://stackoverflow.com/questions/36262374/how-to-create-a-udp-server-that-will-listen-on-multiple-ports-in-python)
 ```
 import socket